 Transfer the dough onto a lightly floured work surface.
 Sprinkle a little flour on top, and then bring the dough together.
 If the dough is too sticky, add flour as needed.

-Pat the dough into a rectangle between 1/2 inch and 3/4 inch thick.
-Press a 2-3 inch cutter straight down into the dough, without twisting (which seals the edges and prevents rise) and transfer them to the prepared skillet (or parchment lined baking sheet).
+Pat the dough into a rectangle about 1 inch thick.
+Press a 2-3 inch cutter straight down into the dough, without twisting (which seals the edges and prevents rise), and transfer them to the prepared or parchment-lined baking sheet.

 Gently rework the remaining scraps and cut as many biscuits as possible.

-Bake until the biscuit tops are beginning to turn lightly golden brown, about 10 to 15 minutes.
-Brush with melted salted butter immediately after removing from the oven.
+Bake until the biscuit tops are beginning to turn lightly golden brown, about 12 minutes.
+If desired, brush the biscuit tops with melted salted butter immediately after removing from the oven.
 Serve warm.